-The Canadian Gas Processors Association (CGPA) was incorporated in 1959 with a mandate to share technical information regarding gas processing.
-Over time the association has evolved and now provides excellent forums for the exchange of technical and commercial information, networking, education and scholarships, addressing industry issues through its LARAC and the recognition of gas companies’ safety records through its Safety Awards.
-The CGPA is a non profit organization and in the past has relied solely on its members and volunteers to be effective.
+The Canadian Gas Processors Association (CGPA) was incorporated in 1959 to share technical information regarding gas processing.
+Over time the association has evolved and now provides excellent forums for exchanging technical and commercial information, networking, education, and scholarships, addressing industry issues through its LARAC and the recognition of gas companies’ safety records through its Safety Awards.
+The CGPA is a non-profit organization and in the past has relied solely on its members and volunteers to be effective.
 The CGPA is well recognized for its contribution to the gas processing industry and is well respected.

 The Canadian Gas Processing Suppliers Association (CGPSA) was formed in 1960 to meet and discuss the problems and concerns in the gas processing industry.
-The CGPSA also participates in the coordination of the technical conferences and organizes social functions that allow networking amongst industry members.
-The CGPSA is a not for profit organization and relies solely on its membership to meet its goals and objectives.
+The CGPSA also participates in the coordination of technical conferences and organizes social functions that allow networking amongst industry members.
+The CGPSA is a not-for-profit organization and relies solely on its membership to meet its goals and objectives.
 The CGPSA has a membership of 300 companies and over 750 persons.

 In June 2004, CGPA and CGPSA each held general membership meetings and presented a motion to amalgamate.
 Each motion received wide support and was declared carried.